- Three words: "SHUT UP, WESLEY!"

-The end of the ep has Data's great moment.
+- The end of the ep has Data's great moment.
 Riker is feeling despondent about betraying a friend, when Data comes to get him.
 Riker is ashamed at his part in the trial.
-But Data, showing one of humanity's more positive traits, understanding, invites him to the victory party anyway, stating that Riker did what he had to do.
-Thus showing that Data is in fact deeply grateful for the sacrifice Riker made.
+But Data, showing one of humanity's more positive traits, understanding, invites him to the victory party anyway, stating that Riker did what he had to do, thus showing that Data is in fact deeply grateful for the sacrifice Riker made.
+As he points out, Riker's actions were to Data's benefit, preventing the judge from summarily ruling against him, and caused Riker himself emotional harm.
 Sadly, this was a military hearing and thus did not set legal precedent in either the status of civilians or civil court cases, as Lal and the Doctor discover.
-It set a precedent for Data, who would use this episode as the basis for his insubordination in the season 6 episode "The Quality of Life", in which he refuses to order machines to their destruction to save Picard and LaForge, because they have demonstrated sentience.
+It set a precedent for Data, though, who would use this episode as the basis for his insubordination in the season 6 episode "The Quality of Life", in which he refuses to order machines to their destruction to save Picard and LaForge, because they have demonstrated sentience.
 Standing up to his superiors on that moral ground, even to the point of being at risk of court-martial, took courage.
 Even Picard compliments him later that his actions as "the most human thing" he had ever done.

 Picard: Order a man to hand his child over to the state?
 Not while I am his captain.

-In "Ensigns of Command", Picard opposes the arrogant and oppressively legalistic Sheliak, who flog the treaty between them and the Federation and refuse to compromise on the matter of an unexpected colony on a planet Sheliak want, but cannot be moved for weeks.
+- In "Ensigns of Command", Picard opposes the arrogant and oppressively legalistic Sheliak, who flog the treaty between them and the Federation and refuse to compromise on the matter of an unexpected colony that would take weeks to move off a planet the Sheliak want.
 By searching the treaty, Picard finds a way to outmaneuver them and makes them sweat.
 When he knows he's got the Sheliak on the ropes, he terminates communications and waits for them to call back.
 Once they start hailing, he stands around letting the hailing tone sound, then casually walks across the bridge, checks the Enterprise commissioning plaque on the wall for dust, and finally wanders back to the center of the bridge before putting them onscreen.
 The closest Picard has ever gotten to "You know what?
 Fuck you." in the entire series.

 Riker: You enjoyed that.